3D Rotation Converter

 Q: What's the relationship between quaternions and rotation matrices?

-A: A quaternion q=(w,x,y,z) can be converted to a 3×3 rotation matrix.
+A: A quaternion q=(x,y,z,w) can be converted to a 3×3 rotation matrix.
 Both represent the same rotation, but quaternions use 4 numbers vs. 9 for matrices, are faster to compose, and don't suffer from orthogonality loss.
 Matrices are useful for applying rotations to many points, while quaternions excel at composing and interpolating rotations.
+This tool supports direct conversion between both formats.

 Q: Why does converting quaternion → Euler → quaternion give different results?